Riverscapes/PBR/workshops/2025/Anabranch 2025/usfs_wyoming.md

 #### Tuesday Field Trip

 **8:00-12:00 Beaver Creek.
 Assessment and Design**
-- Lower site
+- Lower site and River Left Trib
     - Assess condition, observations, risk, and uncertainty
     - Design LTPBR structures and approach for site
     - Expectations and monitoring
-- River Left Trib
-    - Repeat above

 **13:00-16:00 Whitelaw Creek.
 Assessment, Design, and Implementation**
 - Implement LTPBR at Whitelaw